1. Introduction

 ldes:transactionPath

-- points at an identifier for the transaction.
-The result of evaluating the path can be a literal or a IRI. -
+: points to an identifier for the transaction.
+The result of evaluating the path can be a literal or an IRI. -

 ldes:transactionFinalizedPath